 The Home shirt for the 2000/01 season was based on the United top from 1969 - the Club's original tangerine shirt - with a thick round black collar, with similar cuffs at the sleeves.
 The polyester made material was thicker than the shirts had been for a while, but also had a mesh like effect throughout to help with air circulation.
 The Telewest logo from the past two seasons remained, with the larger black text and white outline accompanying the familiar green sphere.
 The change in manufacturer saw a return to the embroidered Club badge on the left breast, and the TFG logo in white on the right.

 The new home kit was unveiled before the end of the 1999/00 season, making its first appearance in a 1-2 defeat to Motherwell at Tannadice in the last home game of the season.
-It's first appearance during the 2000/01 season was the 0-3 defeat to Hibs in the second game of the season.
+It's first competitive appearance during the 2000/01 season was the 0-3 defeat to Hibs in the second game of the league campaign - Paul Sturrock's last match as United manager.

-The first TFG kit was worn during a very turbulent time at the Club, with the early departure of manager Paul Sturrock being closely followed by another Club legend in Jim McLean being forced to step down as Chairman after an altercation with a BBC reporter.
-The team also had a horrific time on the pitch, taking four months to win their first League match, before turning their form around in the second half of the season to survive a relegation battle with St Mirren, with the memorable 3-2 victory over St Johnstone in the second last game confirming the Club’s SPL status.
+This first TFG kit was worn during a very turbulent time at the Club, with the early departure of Sturrock being closely followed by another Club legend in Jim McLean being forced to step down as Chairman after an altercation with a BBC reporter.
+The team also had a horrific time on the pitch, taking four months to win their first League match.
+They eventually turned their form around in the second half of the season, after the arrival of Charlie Miller and Derek Lilley, to survive a relegation battle with St Mirren, with the memorable 3-2 victory over St Johnstone in the second last game confirming the Club’s SPL status.